So why is Plumtree’s Mass Teen Fainting on this best 1,000 albums ever thing?

 For pure pop punk catchiness bliss, you can’t do much better than “I Don’t Know.”

-Via All Music, the album title, Mass Teen Fainting, “was taken from the liner notes of a Bay City Rollers album.”
+Interesting note via All Music: the album title, Mass Teen Fainting, “was taken from the liner notes of a Bay City Rollers album.”

 Some stats & info about Plumtree – Mass Teen Fainting

 - What kind of musical stylings does this album represent?
-Pop Punk, Pop Music, Indie Rock, Alternative Rock, Rock Music, Canadian Bands
+Pop Punk, Pop, Pop Music, Indie Rock, Alternative Rock, Rock, Rock Music, Canadian Bands

 - Rolling Stone’s greatest 500 albums ranking – not ranked!